 1. Do your homework.

 Research and compare cars online.
 With enough at-home legwork, you may never even have to step onto the sales floor.
-To narrow your options, consult the AAA Car Guide at AAA.com/carguide.
+To narrow your options, consult the AAA Car Guide.
 (This year's top pick is the 2020 Volvo S90 T8 eAWD R-Design, a plug-in hybrid.)
 "Buyers may not have experienced the latest technology for themselves," says Bryan Steward, general manager of AAA AutoSource (a buying service available in Oregon).
 "The AAA Car Guide can point them in the right direction."
-Another good resource to check: AAA.com/carreviews.

 Many dealerships and online car buying resources let you compare vehicles, review car history reports, take virtual showroom tours with 360-degree views, apply for financing, order an inspection, get a trade-in appraised, and negotiate, all without leaving your home.